webrtc-rs/webrtc/webrtc-explained.md

 - negotiating encryption keys
 - securing SCTP
 - securing SRTP

+DTLS does not typically go through CA Root Verification in WebRTC; it is verified in the signalling phase using the key fingerprint.

 ## mDNS
 Masks local LAN IP addresses for privacy (e.g. *.local hostnames).